-24 hours in the life and death of a besieged New York City
+A city under siege: 24 hours in the fight to save New York

 “So don’t worry about how your hair looks,” she jokes.
 “It’s perfect timing.”

 At 7:45, Habboushe walks into his Manhattan emergency room toting a new, heavy-duty face shield.
-Ordinarily, he only wears full protective equipment to see certain patients in isolation rooms.
+Ordinarily, he wears full protective equipment only to see certain patients in isolation rooms.
 Now, he dons it as soon as he arrives and keeps it on, changing gloves between patients.

 “It must be so, so scary to come into an ER, sick with what you know might be COVID, and have all these health care workers approach you with crazy masks and gowns and big shields,” he says.